kevincol54/genoset-162/README.md

 This script determines if you are a CYP2C9 poor metabolizer.
 CYP2C9 poor metabolizers require different dosages for drugs such as tamoxifen, warfarin, fluvastin, and many nonsteroidal anti-inflammatory agents such as aspirin, ibuprofen and naproxen, as per [gs162](http://www.snpedia.com/index.php/Gs162)

-*This does not increase your risk of getting cancer, however*

 ## Compatibility

 This genoset is to be used with DNA-JSON.
 See [dna2json](https://github.com/genomejs/dna2json) for more information.